Bert Mizusawa

 Bert Kameaaloha Mizusawa (born January 1957) is a retired major general in the United States Army, serving in the Army from 1979 to 2015.
 Mizusawa also served in the United States Senate as a professional staff member and as a Senior Executive in the Pentagon, making him one of only a handful of individuals to serve at flag rank in the military as well as in both the legislative and executive branches.
 Mizusawa is also an attorney and is admitted to the bars of New York, the District of Columbia, Virginia and the United States Supreme Court.
+He is the Republican nominee for the 2026 United States Senate election in Virginia, facing off against incumbent Democrat Mark Warner.

-Early life
+Early life and education

-Bert K. Mizusawa was born January 1957 in Honolulu, Hawaii.
+Mizusawa was born January 1957 in Honolulu, Hawaii.
 Mizusawa is the second of six sons born to George T. and Theodora Mizusawa.
 Mizusawa's father met his mother in Europe while serving in the United States Army.
-Soon thereafter Mizusawa's father enlisted in the United States Air Force, and Mizusawa grew up in the Netherlands, Oklahoma, Ohio, Japan, Virginia and Germany before his family settled in Hampton, Virginia.
+Soon thereafter Mizusawa's father enlisted in the United States Air Force, and Mizusawa grew up in the Netherlands, Oklahoma, Ohio, Japan, Virginia, and Germany before his family settled in Hampton, Virginia.